siobyrne/young-dressage-horse-program-analysis/README.md

 #### US-Bred vs All Other Countries
 Far more horses participating in the championships are foreign-bred than bred in the USA (Figure 22).
 Of all horses competing at championships from 2002-2024 (*N*=888), 36.9%  of horses were bred in the USA (328/888).
-35% (311/888) were bred in Germany, 19.5% (173/888) were bred in the Netherlands, 3.3% (29/888) were bred in Denmark, 0.9% (8/888) were bred in Belgium, 0.8% (7/888) were bred in Canada, 0.6% (5/888) were bred in Norway, 0.6% (5/888) were bred in Spain, 0.6% (5/888) were bred in Great Britain, and .02% (2/888) were bred in Sweden.Why are there so many more foreign-bred horses than US-bred horses?
+35% (311/888) were bred in Germany, 19.5% (173/888) were bred in the Netherlands, 3.3% (29/888) were bred in Denmark, 0.9% (8/888) were bred in Belgium, 0.8% (7/888) were bred in Canada, 0.6% (5/888) were bred in Norway, 0.6% (5/888) were bred in Spain, 0.6% (5/888) were bred in Great Britain, and .02% (2/888) were bred in Sweden.
+Why are there so many more foreign-bred horses than US-bred horses?
 There are many possible explanations:

 * Many people shop for horses in Europe because it is easier to see many horses in one location versus the USA, where one can spend a lot of money traveling across the country to look at only one or two horses